HowardALandman/QTD/src/tdc7201/README.md

     off()

 Asserts reset.
-This will terminate any measurement in progress, and make the chip unresponsive to SPI.
+This will terminate any measurement in progress, and make the chip unresponsive to SPI until the next call to on()..

     clear_status(verbose=False,force=False)

 Clears any set interrupt status register bits to prepare for next measurement.
 This isn't supposed to be necessary, but I was having problems without doing it.
 If `verbose==True`, prints detailed step-by-step results for debugging.
-If `force==True`, does a write even if none of the bits appears to be set.
+If `force==True`, tries to clear all IS bits even if some or all of them appear not to be set.

     set_SPI_clock(speed)